learn-co-curriculum/react-hooks-react-router-code-along/README.md

 [composition]: https://reactjs.org/docs/composition-vs-inheritance.html

-To demonstrate some of the key features of React Router, we have an exercise to code along with, so let's get going!
+To demonstrate some of the key features of React Router, we have an exercise to code along with.
+We'll be making a _very_ simple social media app - let's dive into it!

 ## Code Along